 Mortal Kombat 11 isn’t just a big step forward for the series; it’s also a celebration of the franchise’s entire history.
-Mortal Kombat’s jaw-dropping presentation comes complete with gorgeous arenas and character models and some of the most hilariously gruesome fatalities we’ve seen yet.
+Mortal Kombat’s jaw-dropping presentation comes complete with gorgeous arenas, character models, and some of the most hilariously gruesome fatalities we’ve yet seen.
 There are some significant drawbacks, like the polarizing story mode and how grindy the towers can be.
-So this is also in the Best Mortal Kombat Game ever List.
+So this is also on the Best Mortal Kombat Game ever List.

 3. Mortal Kombat (2011) –

-2011’s it rebooted the franchise like no other game before it had.
-The ninth game in the mainline series and the first to be developed by NetherRealm Studios earns the third spot on the Best Mortal Kombat Game ever list for a variety of reasons.
-One of the reason is that it featured the iconic fighters from the first three games in the series, Mortal Kombat felt like both an homage to the longtime fighting franchise and a new beginning.
-So this is in the list of the Best Mortal Kombat Game ever.
+2011, it rebooted the franchise like no other game before.
+The ninth game in the mainline series and the first to be developed by NetherRealm Studios earns the third spot on the Best Mortal Kombat Game list for various reasons.
+One of the reasons is that it featured the iconic fighters from the first three games in the series; Mortal Kombat felt like both an homage to the longtime fighting franchise and a new beginning.
+So this is on the list of the Best Mortal Kombat Game ever.

 4. Mortal Kombat 3 (1995) –

 The original version of Mortal Kombat 3, which got introduced in 1995, was a significant leap forward for the franchise, introducing the series’’ now-signature Dial-a-Combo system.
 T included a 2v2 versus mode and a tournament mode to beef up the package.
 Characters’ movements were also expanded and tweaked, with necessary improvements to how combos worked.
 All this resulted in the most jampacked and fun Mortal Kombat yet, one that sent this classic trilogy off in style.
 So this is also the Best Mortal Kombat Game ever List.